The politics of sand 1

 I installed a carpet in a courtyard where I lived at the foot of the Singing Sand Dunes in Dunhuang ("Sand City" in China), creating an outdoor indoor space with a pillow filled with sand from the dunes and a fan driven by a chip, programmed to make the fan spin at a speed based on the real-time wind speed in Damascus.
 Sometimes the sand spilled out with it.
 Every day, I cleaned the area with a Chinese bed brush.
 I felt like I was removing sand from both the Dunes and Damascus at the same time.

 Dunhuang has been known before as “Sand City ", and I want to discuss sand in the abstract here.
 "Sand City" is one of the driest places in China, and it has always been at the crossroads of Eastern and Western China, a critical point where people have entered the "arid world" while Han culture is still dominant.
 The "arid world" mentioned here is in the sense of Masaaki Sugiyama.
 In Eurasia or "Eurasia-Africa", which includes North Africa, there is a vast desert (沙/漠/“bi-a-ba-n” in Farsi).
 Droughts were common in this area, causing migrations that could easily lead to unrest and regime changes.
 In the age of maritime power, the "arid world" meant backwardness.
 The Arab Spring was linked to a drought.
 Damascus is in the Chinese imagination of a distant war, a mirage in Chinese cyber polemics.
 It is both a base for constructing “the Chinese dream” and a disturbance of it.
 Syria, once an Arab country with a relatively well-developed industrial system, is now fractured like sand.
+The green carpet in the yard also looks like a green screen.

 Living in this courtyard at the foot of the dunes, I felt as though nothing could escape the pervasive infiltration and coverage of sand.
+It evokes certain memories from my childhood—cleaning always felt futile.
+Sand inevitably "dirties" the space, and in it, the influences of a Damascene wind and the local wind intertwine so closely that they are no longer distinguishable.

 If sand is geographic noise, what is the sound it makes directly?
 Ironically, when human activity mutes the sand, the sound performed live here contains both the sound of sand and the sound of human activity (which makes the fan spin).
 It is also difficult to distinguish between the two.